PintoGideon/Algorithms/NumberOfWaysToMakeChange/NumberOfWays.md

 amount using the array.
 We can use one coin many times to meet our sum of $10.

-There are 4 ways in which we can make change.
+There are 4 ways in which we can make change for $10.

 ```python
 1. 1*10